meilisearch/documentation/reference/api/documents.md

 # Documents

-The `/documents` route allows you to create, manage, and delete documents.
+The `/documents` route allows you to create, manage and delete documents.

 [Learn more about documents.](/learn/core_concepts/documents.md)